arialdomartini/arialdomartini.github.io/_posts/2022-11-24-when-im-done-i-dont-clean-up.md

 ---
 layout: post
-title: "Diff, don't drop"
+title: "When I'm done, I don't clean up"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 tags:
 - Testing
 - TDD
 - DB
 ---
-Or: how I learnt to stop cleaning the DB after each integration test.
+Or: how I learnt to stop resetting the DB after each integration test.

 **TL;DR**